Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 “Charge what your business is worth.
 It doesn’t have to be perfect, but it does have to be good.
 If you have to beg for eyeballs, you haven’t positioned it right.
 Ask someone to use it in front of you (same with your website) and note how they perceive it and where they get stuck or confused.”

 Once you define this, develop a marketing plan to reach and attract your target audience.
-Craft strategies that resonate with your customers’ needs and interests, using channels they frequent and messages that speak directly to them.
-Whether through social media, content marketing, or email campaigns, ensure your approach is consistent and compelling.
+Create strategies that will actually resonate with your customers’ needs and interests, using the same channels they frequent and crafting messages that speak directly to them.

 Create a budget with detailed forecasts, including startup costs, operating expenses, and revenue projections.
 Begin with a comprehensive list of initial investments required to launch your business, followed by a clear breakdown of ongoing expenses.
 Then, estimate your expected revenue based on market research and sales goals.